eh8/chenglab/README.md

 ### Edit secrets

-To modify `secrets/secrets.yaml`.
-Make sure each device public key is listed as entry in `.sops.yaml`.
+Make sure each machine's public key is listed as entry in `.sops.yaml`.
+To modify `secrets/secrets.yaml`:

 ```
-just secrets
+just edit-secrets
 ```

 ## Important caveats